Configuring Failover in OpManager

 In Virtual IP Based Failover, the configuration files in primary and secondary setup will be synced periodically.
 From version 127189, Encrypted File transfer between Primary and Secondary server will be supported.
 Please contact our support team to enable it.

-Note: Encrypted File transfer is supported only from Windows server 2012 , Windows 8 and the later versions.
-Make sure that the primary, secondary and the shared folder path server, support Encrypted File Transfer
+Note: Encrypted File transfer is supported only on windows for Windows server 2012 , Windows 8 and the later versions.
+Make sure that the primary, secondary and the shared folder path server, support Encrypted File Transfer.

 Thank you for your feedback!